A Guide to Self-Directed Support (SDS)

 No. The funds must be used to obtain the service or support that it was granted for.
 Failure to do this can result in the Direct payment being suspended or terminated and may even be considered a criminal offence.

-Can I take a Direct Payment and employ whoever I want?
+Can I take a direct payment and employ whomever I want?

-The Council say I am ineligible for Direct Payments – What can I do?
+The Council says I am ineligible for direct payments – What can I do?